 There's a warm summer in the valley - sun is shining like mad and you start to quickly take off layers of clothing - you definitely don't want to sweat like crazy at the very beginning of the day.
 Then, at 1500 metres, you see beautiful colourful autumn and you think that the weather is surprisingly kind to you today.
-After a while, the mild autumn changes into fierce winter.
-OK, quickly - winter gloves, fleece jumper, jacket, balaclava, anti-slip cover spikes, uff.
-You just hope it's enough to hike in High Tatras at this time of the year - on about 1800 metres ice-cold wind blows daringly into your face and snow reaches your thighs.
+After a while, the mild autumn changes into fierce winter - OK, quickly: winter gloves, fleece jumper, jacket, balaclava, anti-slip cover spikes, uff!
+You just hope all this stuff is enough to hike in High Tatras at this time of the year - on about 1800 metres ice-cold wind blows daringly into your face and snow reaches your thighs.
 Fortunately, the trail looks welcoming and sun gives you positive energy to keep hiking.
 Here and there you see completely frozen lake.
 Amazing.

 It's worth to hike in high mountains.

-So, that weekend we stayed in a village Horný Smokovec brilliantly located at the foot of High Tatras.
+So, that weekend we stayed in a village Horný Smokovec located at the foot of High Tatras.
 It's great starting point of many hiking trails.
-Quiet, nice village offering beautiful views.
-We discovered fantastic accommodation there - panoraMic Mountain Residence which I'll write about in detail a bit later.
+Quiet, nice village with added bonus - beautiful scenery.
+We discovered fantastic accommodation there - panoraMic Mountain Residence.

 We started hiking from Tatranská Polianka (990 metres) along green trail in Velická valley.
-Brilliant trail!
+Fantastic trail with rewarding views!

 Getting to the mountain hotel Sliezsky dom took us about two and a half hour.
-There was quite a lot of people and cars (you can get there by car if you've got permission from Tanap) so after quick break we moved on, up into the silent mountains.
+There was quite a lot of people and cars (you can get there by car if you've got permission from Tanap), so after quick break we moved on, up into the silent mountains.
 The trail became quite steep, but after about half an hour of intense ascent we got to a picturesque clearing and the terrain got almost flat.
 The trail led us among majestic peaks of High Tatras.

 When we got to the frozen lake above 1900 metres we decided it's time to get back as the sun was going down.
-I'd rather hike there until nightfall but my so called common sense brought me back down to the valley.
+I'd have rather stayed there until nightfall, but my so called common sense brought me back down to the valley.